Shadeira/TODO-List-Tutorial/README.md

 Let's do this!

 ## Getting Started

 Let’s set up our editor.
 For this application, we will be using our PC terminal and Visual Studio Code (VS Code).

 If you don't have VS Code downloaded, you can [download it here](https://code.visualstudio.com/download).

-**Note:** If you prefer to use an online editor such as Repl.it you are more than welcome to do so.
+**Note:** If you prefer to use an online editor such as [Codédex Builds](https://www.codedex.io/editor/html-css), you are more than welcome to do so.

 First, we need to create a directory and files for our project using the terminal.
 Once you open the terminal `cd` into your Desktop.
 This is where we will add our directory.
 You can name it anything you like but to make it easier let's name it **todo-list-project**: